cloudforet-io/api-doc/content/en/monitoring/plugin/Data_source.md

 ### verify

-desc: Verifies a specific DataSource.
+Verifies a specific DataSource.
 You must specify the parameter `secret_data`, encrypted account data of the DataSource to validate.